classdojo/policies/privacy.md

 > Basically,
 >
-> ClassDojo will never sell or rent your information to third-parties - including advertisers.
-We share limited amounts of personal information with third parties who help us provide the ClassDojo service (like companies that help us send emails, for example) or when legally required.
+> ClassDojo doesn’t sell or rent your information to any third-parties.
+We believe your information is yours, and you should own it - we think that’s the right way to operate.
+We share some  information with service providers who help us provide you with the ClassDojo service - like companies that help us send emails, for example, or if we have to to comply with the law.

+And, if ClassDojo is ever acquired or goes out of business, our commitments don’t change: we still won’t sell or rent your information to anyone.
+Your information will continue to be protected by this policy, and any company that acquires ClassDojo will have to abide by this policy.

 ## How does ClassDojo protect and secure my information?